Data Security and LLM Safety in Smart Systems (DLS)

 • Vishal Karande, Google, USA

-• Xiaodong Qi, The Hong Kong Polytechnic University, China
+• Xiaodong Qi, Nanyang Technological University, Singapore

 • Xiaoli Zhang, University of Science and Technology, China